 Quote, we believe the Department of Justice must adhere to the high standards in the FISA court.

-Yes, it will be investigated, and I think that's just the appropriate thing.
+And I think that's just the appropriate thing.

-Now, in previous years, I could tell you Democratic and Republican administrations, an inspector general at justice or state or defense, oftentimes it's a backwater.
+Now, in previous years, I could tell you, Democratic and Republican administrations, an inspector general at justice or state or defense, oftentimes it's a backwater.

 It takes some years to investigate.